vidanov/alexa-skill-haiku/README.md

 ## Description

-Ask Alexa to `Ask Silly Haiku` to tell you a haiku, and Alexa will tell you a random Haiku.
+Ask Alexa to `Ask Silly Haikus` to tell you a haiku, and Alexa will tell you a random Haiku.

 ## Setup